rakelord/PSAzureFunctions/README.md

 ```powershell
 Install-Module -Name PSAzureFunctions
 ```
+# Offline Installation
+Just run the OfflineInstallation.ps1 as Administrator
+PS: You need to download all the files into the same directory and then run the script, they will then be copied to the Users PSModuleDirectory.

 ## All functions are based on that the Connect-GraphAPI has been run and is authenticated, otherwise you will receive an error than you need to connect.